mikepjb/sail/README.md

 - [ ] do not assume all source files are in "src"
 - [ ] allow reading .cljc files (current implementation causes "Conditional read not allowed exception")
+- [ ] borders should show without .border-solid, see examples on this page: https://tailwindcss.com/docs/table-layout
 - [ ] ensure font-sans is prefixed as .font-sans
 - [ ] consume all classes from tailwindcss npm (make this easy to re-run as new versions are released)